SusanneGlaessel/EventPHQMD/macro/batch/readme_runPHQMD.txt

 - input information for PHQMD, e.g system, energy, number of parallel events, impactparamter etc.
 - location information

+The run can get started with:

+. runPHQMD_root.sh

 * Stabilisation: 791to891.exe converts fort.791 (fort.781) into fort.891 (fort.881) which
 considers a clusters as stable when the cluster-baryons are freezed out (and if it has a negative binding energy).